How to Write the Georgetown University Application Essays 2017-2018

 Keep in mind that the only requirements for these essays is their approximate page length.
 Aside from the extracurricular short essay, they are all approximately one page in length (or approximately 500-700 words, depending on margins and font).
 Spend time making sure you have completely answered the questions and have not left out any pertinent information, but don’t overwhelm the Admissions committee with unnecessary details.
 You want your essay to impart the most pertinent aspects of your identity to the Admissions officer, not bog them down with long-windedness.

-Georgetown prides itself on creating a more personal admissions process by foregoing to use the Common App in favor of their own application.
+Georgetown University prides itself on creating a more personal admissions process by foregoing to use the Common App in favor of their own application.
 Take advantage of the fact that this is your application for Georgetown alone, and allow them to really get to know who you are and why you are a fantastic fit for their school.
 You’re going to do great!